March 5, 2017 at 10:13 pm #41868

 – I’m not sure exactly when AOC America are planning a release, but in Europe it’s supposed to be around March 22nd and I would expect if they do stick to March in the US it will be the tail end of the month.
 I think your price estimation is fair and I think that whichever way you look at it, this is going to be an appealing monitor for UltraWide gaming for Nvidia users.
 Especially given the price.

 – I assume you are referring to the Samsung C34F791?
 We haven’t actually reviewed that yet (will be very shortly), maybe you were thinking of the ASUS MX34VQ?
 I was actually rather impressed with the ASUS.
-It did have a slight edge over the AOC in terms of responsiveness and colour consistency as well, but nothing major.
-And to be honest nothing I feel is worth buying that model over the AOC for as an Nvidia user who could benefit from G-SYNC instead, which could be far more valuable.
+It did have a slight edge over the AOC in terms of responsiveness and colour consistency as well.
+Depending on your perspective, could be worth going for the AOC as an Nvidia user who could benefit from G-SYNC instead, which could be far more valuable.

 – Microboard models aren’t available here in the UK and don’t have an established PR firm or any official channels in which to acquire review samples over here.
 So they aren’t something I’ll be able to test or provide feedback on myself.
 Seems to offer decent enough value for money, but again you’d be forgoing G-SYNC with the M340CLZ and from the feedback some users have provided it sounds like the pixel overdrive might not be as well-implemented as on the models I’ve tested so far (ASUS and AOC).